Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 1–2 m but may occasionally extend to greater depths.
-In practice, the vast majority of soil profile data pertain to soil observations and samples collected over very limited horizontal dimensions (10–50 cm) and down to depths of maximum 1–2 m.
+In practice, the vast majority of soil profile data pertain to soil observations and samples collected over very limited horizontal dimensions (10–50 cm) and down to maximum depths of 1–2 m.

-In geostatistical terms, soil observations more commonly collected at point support, meaning that they are representative of a point in space with very limited horizontal extent.
+In geostatistical terms, soil observations are most commonly collected at point support, meaning that they are representative of a point in space with very limited horizontal extent.
 It is relatively rare to encounter legacy soil profile data collected over larger horizontal extents and